Programs and Events

 -

-Federal Criminal Defense Training 2026 Presented by the Office of the Federal Public Defender, NDNY
+NDNY Federal Criminal Law and Practice Update Presented by the Office of the Federal Public Defender, NDNY

 Hilton Albany 40 Lodge Street, Albany, NY, United StatesThis CLE Program is presented by the Office of the Federal Public Defender, Northern District of New York and is a day-long training, offered in two parts for busy practitioners focusing on current topics for criminal defense attorneys.